gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/distrust-amazon-reviews.md

 I was surprised to find (though I shouldn't have been) that it takes many ratings per item to get a high-confidence estimate of item quality.
 Given this constraint, it's unclear to me whether this model would be useful in practice.

 I enjoyed building a full CRUD API into this project for storing users, items, and ratings.
-If you're interested in trying TrueScore and using your own data, check out the <a href="https://github.com/gregorybchris/truescore">GitHub repository</a>.
+If you're interested in trying TrueScore and using your own data, check out the <a href="https://github.com/gregorybchris/truescore">GitHub repository</a> and give the API a spin.

 ```bash
 # Infer user reliability